13 C

 The country’s largest private sector lender, HDFC Bank, has increased its marginal cost of funds-based lending rate (MCLR) by 10 basis points (bps), with effect from September 7.

-This is the second rate hike in two months by the private sector lender after the six-member rate setting committee of the (RBI) increased the benchmark by 50 bps to 5.40 per cent.
+This is the second rate hike in two months by the private sector lender after the six-member rate setting committee of the Reserve Bank of India (RBI) increased the benchmark repo rate by 50 bps to 5.40 per cent.

 HDFC Bank’s MCLR now ranges from 7.90 per cent to 8.40 per cent.
 The overnight and one-month MCLR stands at 7.90 per cent.
 The three-month MCLR is 7.95 per cent and the six-month MCLR is 8.05 per cent.
 The one-year, two-year, and three-year rates are 8.20 per cent, 8.30 per cent and 8.40 per cent, respectively.

-Last month, the lender had raised its MCLR by 5-10 basis points (bps) across loan tenures just after the hike.
-The has been increased by 140 bps since May to tame headline inflation, which has been hovering over the RBI’s tolerance limit for quite a while.
+Last month, the lender had raised its MCLR by 5-10 basis points (bps) across loan tenures just after the repo rate hike.
+The repo rate has been increased by 140 bps since May to tame headline inflation, which has been hovering over the RBI’s tolerance limit for quite a while.

 [ad_2]